 Cannabis Addiction and Co-Occurring Disorders

 Cannabis addiction doesn’t occur alone.
-It often co-exists with other mental health conditions making recovery more complicated.
-Addressing these co-occurring disorders is key to effective treatment.
+It often co-exists with other mental health conditions, as well as substance dependence and substance use disorders, making recovery more complicated.

 The Recovery Road

 Recovering from marijuana addiction is a process that takes time, effort and willingness to change.
-So here are the steps you can take to save yourself.
+It is important to explore various treatment options and drug treatment approaches, including psychological therapies and medications, to address marijuana dependency effectively.

 Admit the Problem